hollowverse/hollowverse/notablePeople/shahid-kapoor/shahid-kapoor.md

     sourceUrl: "http://www.santabanta.com/bollywood/40188/kindly-note-that-shahid-kapoor-is-a-typical-muslim-shahid-kapoor/"
   - sourceTitle: "Shahid Kapoor's Most Personal Interview."
     sourceUrl: "http://web.archive.org/web/20101110073835/http://www.thefilmstreetjournal.com/2010/08/shahid-kapoor%E2%80%99s-most-personal-interview/"
+summaries:
+  religion: "Shahid Kapoor is a devout Muslim, but understands the importance of religious tolerance."
+  politicalViews: "He is entirely non-political."
 ---

 Shahid Kapoor was born in Delhi, India and raised mostly in Junaghad, India.

 Kapoor's father is Hindu and his mother is Muslim.
 But his parents separated when he was young and he was raised by his mother and grandmother in the Islamic faith.
-Today the actor is devout, never missing his prayers and dutifully observing the Holy Month of Ramadan.<a class="source-citation" href="#http://www.santabanta.com/bollywood/40188/kindly-note-that-shahid-kapoor-is-a-typical-muslim-shahid-kapoor/" title="Kindly note that Shahid Kapoor is a typical Muslim: Shahid Kapoor.">[1]</a>
+Today the actor is devout, never missing his prayers and dutifully observing the Holy Month of Ramadan.<a class="source-citation" href="#http%3A%2F%2Fwww.santabanta.com%2Fbollywood%2F40188%2Fkindly-note-that-shahid-kapoor-is-a-typical-muslim-shahid-kapoor%2F" title="Kindly note that Shahid Kapoor is a typical Muslim: Shahid Kapoor.">[1]</a>

 He said that when he was a boy and his mother and priest would try to teach him to read the Koran in Arabic, he was frustrated that he couldn't understand it.
 So he did the only thing that made sense to him to do: